kibertoad/awilix-manager/README.md

   asyncDispose: true,
 })

-// This will return dependency1
-const result1 = awilixManager.getByPredicate((entry) => entry instanceof QueueConsumerHighPriorityClass)
+// This will return a record with dependency1 const result1 = awilixManager.getByPredicate((entry) => entry instanceof QueueConsumerHighPriorityClass)
-// This will return dependency2
-const result2 = awilixManager.getByPredicate((entry) => entry instanceof QueueConsumerLowPriorityClass))
+// This will return a record with dependency2 const result2 = awilixManager.getByPredicate((entry) => entry instanceof QueueConsumerLowPriorityClass))
 ```